Arstatine/chat-app/README.md

 Visit the link here: https://nodejs.org/en/

 ## Client
-In the client project directory , you can run:
+In the client project directory , open new terminal and run:

 ### `npm install`
 It install all dependencies for your project.